Azure/azure-powershell/documentation/migration-guides/Az.1.0.0-migration-guide.md

 - To support creating an Oauth storage context with only the storage account name, the default parameter set has been changed to `OAuthParameterSet`
   - Example: `$ctx = New-AzureStorageContext -StorageAccountName $accountName`
 - The `Location` parameter has become mandatory in the `Get-AzStorageUsage` cmdlet
-- The XSCL API changes include, but not limited to:
+- The Storage API methods now use the Task-based Asynchronous Pattern (TAP), instead of synchronous API calls.
 #### 1. Blob Snapshot
 ##### Before:
 ```powershell